Manik-Ratnas/city_detail/README.md

 ## Usage

 This is a wrapper for openweathermap.org api.
-With this gem, You can get city details like weather, longitude, latitude, country it belongs to, etc for any given city.
+With this gem, You can get details like weather, longitude, latitude, country it belongs to, etc for any given city.

  This gem provides u access to following methods..